SoimKiyo/AdvancementsGain/README.md

 3. **(Required)** Install **AdvancementsCore** if not already installed (Buy it on [BuiltByBit](https://builtbybit.com/resources/advancementcore.61398/) or [Polymart](https://polymart.org/resource/advancementscore.7324).
 4. **(Optional)** Install **Vault** and an economy plugin (like EssentialsX) if you want money rewards.
 5. Start your server and modify `config.yml` to configure rewards.
-6. Use `/advancementsgainreload` to reload the configuration.
+6. Use `/advancementsgain reload` to reload the configuration.

 ---